- Tincher O'Brien

 Upon graduation, she was drafted in the first round by the National Pro Fastpitch’s Akron Racers where she played for two seasons.
 She also played for Leopalace 21 of the Japan Professional League in 2009.

 After her playing career concluded, she spent a season as the assistant coach at Syracuse University, mentoring a pitching unit that helped lead the Orange to a Big East title in 2010 and automatic berth in the NCAA Tournament.
 She also spent one year as the pitching coach at the University of Maryland, helping the Terps to an NCAA bid in 2011.
-In all three seasons as a pitching coach at the NCAA level, her team has made it to the NCAA Tournament.
+In all four seasons as a pitching coach at the NCAA level, her team has made it to the NCAA Tournament.
+In all eight years she has been involved in the collegiate game, either as a player or coach, her team has advanced to postseason play.

 Taking a break from coaching, Tincher O’Brien spent a year as a program manager for Insignia Athletics as the head of fastpitch softball glove and sales and has spent time as a color analyst for the USSSA Pride (NPF) and ESPN3 broadcast teams while also helping out as a pitching coach at Daytona State Community College for two seasons.

-Tincher O’Brien and her husband, former Tech baseball player Sean O’Brien, live in Blacksburg with their son, William, who was born in April 2014, and their dog, Bailey.
+O’Brien and her husband, former Tech baseball player Sean O’Brien, live in Blacksburg with their son William, their daughter Finley, and their dog, Bailey.